 The numbers, clearly.

-The 41% absorbing without adjustment aren't being strategic.
-They're being avoidant.
-And the longer they wait, the larger the adjustment will need to be when they eventually act — because absorbing a 2% margin compression for 18 months and then correcting it all at once creates more customer friction than a staged 0.5% correction every quarter over the same period.
+The longer they wait, the larger the correction will need to be when they finally act.
+Absorbing a 2% margin compression for 18 months and then correcting it all at once creates more customer friction than a staged 0.5% correction every quarter over the same period.
+The math isn't complicated.
+The hesitation is emotional.

 There are four ways brands are